Sink in to the Medicine of Your Bowl

 How soon after birth should I schedule a postpartum pelvic visit?

-I will do home visits beginning immediately after birth.
-Yoni steams and womb work are best initiated shortly after birth for the quickest, most complete healing.
+I do home visits immediately after birth when my schedule allows.
+Pelvic hydrotherapy and womb work are best initiated shortly after birth for the quickest, most complete healing.
 For breastfeeding help or urgent midwifery care please call right away.